 Are you expecting your audience to serve you?

-Why are you posting your work online or showing at an event?
+Why are you posting your work online or showing it at an event?
 What are you expecting?
 Obviously, selling your work is one expectation, but what else?
 Do you want people to praise you?
 Do you want people to validate you, to stroke your ego, to encourage you to continue creating, to make you feel good?

-This is natural, and a lot of us hope for loads of praise when we put one of our creative babies out into the world–but don’t let this be your primary drive.
+This is natural, and a lot of us hope for loads of praise when we put one of our creative babies out into the world, but don’t let this be your primary drive.

 Instead, what are you doing for your audience?
 This is what I want you to focus on.
 What are you giving them?
-You’re there to serve your audience, and not the other way around.
+You’re there to serve your audience and not the other way around.
 Silence could mean that you’re expecting too much and not giving enough.

 There aren’t enough eyes on your work in general.

-If you just started an Instagram account for your art and you have 35 followers, and half of them are friends and family–chances are good that you’re going to endure a lot of silence when you share your work.
+If you just started an Instagram account for your art and you have 35 followers, and half of them are friends and family, chances are good that you’re going to endure a lot of silence when you share your work.
 A lot.

 Musicians are a great example of this persistence and patience.
-You can ask any touring musician about how many empty rooms they have played to, and they will undoubtedly have tales to tell.
+You can ask any touring musician about how many empty rooms they have played in and they will undoubtedly have tales to tell.
 Consider the silence as paying your creative dues until you grow your audience.

-Don’t get distracted by the silence
+Don’t get distracted by the silence.

-Silence sucks.
+No engagement in person and online sucks.
 Especially when your confidence is shaky.
 I’m not going to pretend that silence doesn’t get to me, because oh boy does it make me uncomfortable, but when I hear crickets and feel discouraged, I think about the following questions.

 - Why do you create?